Hecgithub/House_Price_Prediction/README.md

 We created a dashboard using HTML and CSS to display project overview and visualization via Tableau from data collected in PostgreSQL

+Click the [link](https://nino-gb.github.io) to see project Dashboard in a the team webpage.

 The Viz of the dataset can be viewed [here.](https://public.tableau.com/app/profile/neeraja.v6475/viz/TableauHousePricesDistribution/Dashboard1?publish=yes)

 ## Communication Protocols :phone: